-According to the Centre for Public Opinion, 74 percent of Poles thought this US presidential election was "quite important" or "very important," making it basically the first election that Polish people cared about (the turnout at our own election is about half of that percentage).
+According to the Centre for Public Opinion (CBOS), 74 percent of Poles thought this US presidential election were "quite important" or "very important", making it basically the first election that Polish people cared about (the turnout at our own election is about half of that percentage).
 Only 6 percent thought it would be better for Poland if Trump won, with 57 percent rooting for Clinton.

 - Maciek Piasecki, Editor VICE Poland